4ntoined/pokemonpy-package/README.md

 Here's something, how to make (and save) an elite 4:
 ```
-## this script will create a new elite 4 (or elite n, where n is some positive integer) and save them to pokemon.py save files
+## this script will create a new elite 4 (or elite n, where n is some positive integer) and save them to pokemonpy save files

 import numpy as np
 import pokemonpy
 import pokemonpy.base_pokemon as bp
-from pokemonpy.texter import magic_text, magic_head

 rng = np.random.default_rng()